SCE Employee Guide

 - Move into the most interior part of the building.
 The following have been deemed the best locations for shelter in the event of a tornado warning:

-- If time allows, neighboring multi-story brick building away from windows
+- Best: If time allows, neighboring multi-story brick building away from windows

 The Chancellor has delegated the responsibility of determining whether to evacuate any buildings in the event of a bomb threat to the Chief of Police.
 Each threat will be evaluated independently.
 The decision to evacuate will take into account the nature and circumstance of the threat.
 The safety of persons will receive the highest priority.